giasemidis/giasemidis.github.io/_posts/wpp-open-data-ai.md

+---
+layout: post
-# An ABM presentation at WPP Open
+title: An ABM presentation at WPP Open
+subtitle: An artistic visualisation of an ABM talk
+tags: [abm,agentbasedmodelling,ai,data,covid,visualisation,artwork]
+readtime: true
+social-share: true
+---

 I was invited to give a presentation at the WPP Open Data & AI session about a recent project I worked for ([WPP](https://www.wpp.com/) is the mother company of [Choreograph](https://www.choreograph.com/), the company I work for).